cloudnative-pg/cloudnative-pg/docs/src/logical_replication.md

 In this case, deleting the `Publication` object also removes the `publisher` publication from the `app` database of the `freddie` cluster.

-!!!
-Important
-    Using the `allTables` target is often sufficient for many use cases.
-    However, PostgreSQL's logical replication provides additional customization options for fine-grained control over which tables and changes are replicated.
-    For more details, refer to the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/logical-replication.html).

 ## Subscriptions